If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 painful.
 The purpose of the hymen is not known and everyone’s hymen is

-When you have sex for the first time there can sometimes be bleeding afterwards if the hymen tears quickly, but not always.
+When you have sex for the first time there may be some bleeding afterwards if the hymen tears quickly, but this is not often the case.
+You can have vaginal sex with no changes to the hymen.
 The hymen can also stretch from using tampons and activities such as playing sport.

 Find out more about having sex for the first time.